Reloaded-Project/Reloaded.Hooks-rs/docs/dev/arch/x86/code_relocation.md

 ## RIP Relative Operand

-!!! warning "At time of writing, this covers around 2800 ‼️ instructions"

-!!! danger "Only around a 100 are covered by unit tests though."

-Covers all instructions which have an IP relative operand, i.e. read/write to a memory address which is relative to the address of the next instruction.
+Covers all x86 instructions (at time of writing) which have an IP relative operand, i.e. read/write to a memory address which is relative to the address of the next instruction.

 **Behaviour**: